Dampening parameter distributional shifts under robust control and gain scheduling: Dampened parameter distributional shifts

 Following the same derivation in \cite[Lemma~1 and the subsequent discussion]{ramadan2024data}, the Jeffreys divergence regularization term is given by

 The function $F$ possesses favorable properties, making it convenient as a regularization term: $\Gamma_{des} = \Gamma_{data}$ is the global minimizer of $F(\Gamma_{des})$ and $F$ is convex in $\Gamma_{des}$.
-This is discussed in more details in \citep{ramadan2024data}, together with showing how the Jeffreys divergence results from linearizing the Kullback-Leibler divergence between Gaussian densities.
+This is discussed in more details in \cite{ramadan2024data}, together with showing how the Jeffreys divergence results from linearizing the Kullback-Leibler divergence between Gaussian densities.
+This connection between the Jeffreys divergence and the Kullback-Liebler divergence is important, since the latter is widely acknowledged and used in the contexts of consistency to learning data and the exploration versus exploitation trade-offs \cite{schulman2017proximal}.